Legal and Administrative Framework

 From the JBNQA to the Environment Quality Act

 The James Bay and Northern Quebec Agreement (JBNQA) constitutes a social and economic pact between the Government of Québec, Hydro-Québec, the James Bay Energy Corporation and the James Bay Development Corporation, on the one hand, and the Grand Council of the Crees (of Quebec), representing the Crees of James Bay, and the Northern Quebec Inuit Association, representing the Inuit of Northern Quebec on the other.
 The Government of Canada is also a signatory to the Agreement.
 Signed on November 11, 1975, the JBNQA was endorsed by the Crees and the Inuit after referendums in the aboriginal communities.

 The JBNQA provides that Quebec must take the necessary steps to adopt the appropriate laws and regulations to make Section 22 of the Agreement binding.
-Thus, Division II of Chapter II of the Environment Quality Act (EQA) sets out the particular provisions for environmental assessment applicable to James Bay, in accordance with the provisions in the Agreement.
+Thus, chapter II of Title II of the Environment Quality Act (EQA) sets out the particular provisions for environmental assessment applicable to James Bay, in accordance with the provisions in the Agreement.
 Section 148 of the EQA confirms the creation of the Review Committee.

 The social and environmental impact assessment and review procedure for the James Bay region is set out in Sections 153 through 167.
 Sections 160 and following describe the mandate of the Review Committee, as well as the nature of the projects that are subject to the procedure.